sendgrid/sendgrid-java/USAGE.md

     throw ex;
   }
   ```
-## Retrieve email statistics for your subusers.
+## Retrieve email statistics for your sub-users.

-**This endpoint allows you to retrieve the email statistics for the given subusers.**
+**This endpoint allows you to retrieve the email statistics for the given sub users.**

-You may retrieve statistics for up to 10 different subusers by including an additional _subusers_ parameter for each additional subuser.
+You may retrieve statistics for up to 10 different sub users by including an additional _sub-users_ parameter for each additional sub-user.

-While you can always view the statistics for all email activity on your account, subuser statistics enable you to view specific segments of your stats.
-Emails sent, bounces, and spam reports are always tracked for subusers.
+While you can always view the statistics for all email activity on your account, sub user statistics enable you to view specific segments of your stats.
+Emails sent, bounces, and spam reports are always tracked for sub users.
 Unsubscribes, clicks, and opens are tracked if you have enabled the required settings.

-For more information, see our [User Guide](https://sendgrid.com/docs/User_Guide/Statistics/subuser.html).
+For more information, see our [User Guide](https://sendgrid.com/docs/User_Guide/Statistics/sub-user.html).

-### GET /subusers/stats
+### GET /sub-users/stats

 ```java